SwedbankPay/swedbank-pay-sdk-ios-example-app/README.md

 # Swedbank Pay iOS SDK Example app written in Swift

 This example app demonstrates how to use the [Swedbank Pay iOS SDK](https://github.com/SwedbankPay/swedbank-pay-sdk-ios).
+An example [merchant backend](https://github.com/SwedbankPay/swedbank-pay-sdk-mobile-example-merchant) has been implemented for this app.

 ### Requirements